ytarazona/ForesToolboxRS/README.md

 various applications of Remote Sensing for Earth Observations.
 All implemented algorithms are based on scientific publications.

+  - Tarazona, Y., Zabala,A., Pons, X., Broquetas, A., Nowosad, J., Zurqani, H.A.
+(2021).
+Fusing Landsat and SAR Data for Mapping Tropical Deforestation through Machine Learning Classification and the PVts-β Non-Seasonal Detection Approach.
+Canadian Journal of Remote Sensing.
   - Tarazona, Y., Maria, Miyasiro-Lopez.
 (2020).
 Monitoring tropical forest degradation using remote sensing.
 Challenges and opportunities in the Madre de Dios region, Peru.
 Remote Sensing